 #############################################################################

-The Path you specify needs to exist for this to work.
+The path you specify needs to exist for this to work.
 You can add logic into your script to check for the path or to force its creation.
-For example, to force the directory to be created you can do something like this:
+For example, to force the directory to be created, you can do something like this:

--ItemType Directory -Force -Path $Path
+New-Item -ItemType Directory -Force -Path $Path